ladyson1806/AEBINUM/Git/Git_tutorial.md

 -	In this example, I will create a branch called Parallele_branch and I will add a new file in this branch
   - You can directly create a branch and be placed in it by writing `git checkout -b  Parallele_branch`
   - To switch between your different branches, you will the write `git checkout BRANCHNAME (here master or Parallele_branch)`
--	If you are working in team, be sure to create your own branch to not overwrite the code of your team mate!
+-	If you are working in a team, be sure to create your own branch to not overwrite the code of your team mate!

 ![](06_checkout.png)
 > <center> Have you seen the differences between branches??</center>